deevally/url-shortener/README.md

 > Step 3
 - Run `npm run dev` to start the server on your local machine

+# TEST THE APPLICATION

+> Step 1
+- change NODE_ENV to 'test' in the .env file.
+> Step 2
+- Run `npm run test`
 # RUN THE APPLICATION LOCALLY ON DOCKER
 > Step 1
 - Run `npm install`